Water is a Color

 Gulangyu, China 2007

-"In the past years, I have become intensely interested in the relationship between construction and deconstruction of ideas in our lives.
-Without this constant energy and ability to deconstruct, we have no room in our psyche for creating new avenues.
+"In the past years, I have become intensely interested in the relationship between multiple dynamics of (de)constructing ideas of our lives.
+Without this constant energy and ability to deconstruct, we have no room in our psyche for creating new venues.
+With the acceptance of, and absolution to the emptiness and the potentiality of empty space 空间, we found that time is no longer so important, or perishable.

-I like to think of my life as a giant sandbox where I can welcome everyone to come play with me.
-In playing together, we establish dialogue that feeds our imagination.
+I like to think of my life as a giant sandbox where I can welcome everyone.
+In the confinement to trust, inherent in the mutual action of playfulness ,玩儿, we establish a dialogue to the feed of our imagination.

 Water has no bones.